disruption01/disruption01/README.md

 - Classic Anniversary
 - The Burning Crusade Classic
 - Wrath of the Lich King Classic
-- Other Classic clients when applicable
+- Other official Classic clients when applicable

 ## Addon Development